sedunne/ansible-collection-simple/README.md

 This role allows for basic UFW management on Ubuntu systems.

 ### packages
 This role is a very basic interface to the `ansible.builtin.packages` module.
+OS independent.

 ### wireguard
 This role installs (if needed) and sets up a Wireguard interface and peer list.